Lennart1978/shuffle/README.md

 You can also shuffle any text file, even if it contains Unicode characters.

+Now you can also use it with a pipe:

+cat file.ascii | shuffle -s 100 -c random

 ## Usage

 shuffle SOURCE -s speed -c color